With over 50 years of combined experience, Alfred Jay Opticians offer unparalleled expertise in the clinical care of children’s eyes and vision.

 It is therefore extremely important to ensure that your child has regular eye examinations from an early age.

-Sunglasses do for the eyes what sun cream does for the skin – i.e. protects from damage.
+High quality, genuine sunglasses should do for the eyes what sun cream does for the skin – i.e. protect from damage.